ioggstream/draft-polli-resource-digests-http/resource-digests-http-threats.md

 ### The attack

-A malicious User could exahust server resources via:
+A malicious User could exhaust server resources via:

 1- reconstruction of the complete representation
 2- digest calculation of the complete representation